+Mr. Olson was appointed as a director of the Corporation on February 13, 2012.
 Mr. Olson was the founder and majority shareholder, and since 1991 has been an executive and is now Chairman, of First Industries Corporation, a private investment and operating company.
 Prior to that he was President and Chief Executive Officer of the Churchill Corporation from 1989 to 1990, and Banister Construction Group from 1990 to 1991 and held various positions at Stuart Olson Construction including President and Chief Executive Officer from 1965 to 1989.
 Mr. Olson has served as a director of both private and public companies, and most recently was a director of IPSCO Steel Inc. from 1988 until the company was sold in 2007.
 He was also Chairman of Summit REIT until it was sold in 2006.
 Mr. Olson is currently a director of ZCL Composites and served as a director of Brookfield Office Properties and its predecessor companies, for more than 15 years, until 2012.